LivePersonInc/developer-center/pages/index.md

 {: .notice}
 LivePerson Functions is a Function as a Service (FaaS) platform which enables brands to develop custom behaviors within LivePerson’s conversational platform to better tailor the system to their specific needs.
 Get started with a hosted function in less than 60 seconds.
 [Check out the Functions documentation to get acquainted with this powerful new feature](function-as-a-service-overview.html).

-The LiveEngage platform offers a messaging solution that you can harness and enhance by integrating LiveEngage with your native app, customizing LiveEngage reports or creating new reports, and building or integrating workspace widgets.
+The Conversational Cloud platform offers a messaging solution that you can harness and enhance by integrating Conversational Cloud with your native app, customizing Conversational Cloud reports or creating new reports, and building or integrating workspace widgets.
 This can be achieved using our various APIs and SDKs.

-Our APIs configure and manipulate LiveEngage features and capabilities.
+Our APIs configure and manipulate Conversational Cloud features and capabilities.
 To use these APIs, you must make sure to configure your Conversational Cloud account to access these features.
 For example, if you want to use the Agent Messaging SDK to connect a bot, then your account must support bot users.
 Therefore, before working with any of the below documentation, it's best to contact your account team or LivePerson Support to check that the prerequisite features are enabled for your account.

-Most user actions within LiveEngage can be performed programmatically using the REST API.
+Most user actions within Conversational Cloud can be performed programmatically using the REST API.
 Some of the key categories are:

 - **[Domain API](common-resources-domain-api.html)** for returning the base domain for your LivePerson account, which is used in conjunction with the other APIs outlined in the documentation.

-- **[Login Service API](login-service-api-overview.html)** for logging into LiveEngage as a user with credentials or as an application with an API key.
+- **[Login Service API](login-service-api-overview.html)** for logging into Conversational Cloud as a user with credentials or as an application with an API key.
 After logging in, you receive a session token (Bearer) to use for other related API calls.

 - **[Engagement attributes](common-resources-engagement-attributes.html)** for collecting specific information about the visitor such as product viewed, purchase information, errors the visitor encountered, and search results.
-LiveEngage provides out-of-the-box information for the visitor’s geolocation, the amount of time spent on a page, and the pages they viewed, among other parameters.
+Conversational Cloud provides out-of-the-box information for the visitor’s geolocation, the amount of time spent on a page, and the pages they viewed, among other parameters.

 - **[Data APIs](common-resources-data-apis.html)** for retrieving your contact center’s information such as types of conversations, load, and messaging transcripts.

-- **[Bot connectors](bot-connectors-getting-started.html)** for integrating third-party messaging platforms and LiveEngage.
+- **[Bot connectors](bot-connectors-getting-started.html)** for integrating third-party messaging platforms and Conversational Cloud.
 Bot connectors send/receive text messages, send structured content, transfer the conversation to other skills, change Time To Response, and close a conversation.

 <p style="text-align: right">